 A Newport News car accident lawyer at Rutter Mills can assist the victims of hit-and-run drivers so that you may receive the compensation you deserve for your injuries.

 Duty to Stop

-Under the Code of Virginia, motorists involved in a car accident have a duty to stop if a person is injured or killed or if the vehicles sustained property damage.
+Under the Code of Virginia, motorists involved in a car accident have a duty to stop if a person is injured or killed, or if the vehicle sustained property damage.
 The driver must also report the accident to the local or state police, providing their name, address, driver’s license number, and vehicle registration number.
 If the driver is not capable of reporting this information due to injuries, they must do so as soon as “reasonably” possible.

 As noted, the driver can leave the scene to render “reasonable” assistance to any injured person by bringing them to a medical facility for treatment.
 If this is necessary, they should leave their contact and insurance information with the driver of the other vehicle or another party at the scene.

 If convicted, penalties for leaving the scene of an accident may prove severe.
 If the accident caused fatalities or injuries, it is considered a Class 5 felony.
-That is also a possibility if property damage exceeds $1,000– which may occur even in fender benders.
+That is also a possibility if property damage exceeds $1,000– which can occur even in fender benders.
 Punishment may include a prison term ranging from one to 10 years and a fine of up to $2,500.
-The criminal record resulting can affect the individual’s ability to qualify for certain types of employment, housing, and loans.
+The resulting criminal record can affect the individual’s ability to qualify for certain types of employment, housing, and loans.
 If the driver left the scene and the property damage is less than $1,000, the person may face misdemeanor charges.
 These still carry potential jail time and fines.

 If a civil lawsuit is filed against the hit-and-run driver, car accident lawyers know a fair settlement amount for you.
 A civil lawsuit is entirely separate from any criminal charges filed against the driver.